green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

     - `setup-commands:` **[array]** *(optional)*
       + Array of commands to be run before actual load testing.
 Mostly installs will be done here.
 Note that your docker container must support these commands and you cannot rely on a standard linux installation to provide access to /bin
     - `volumes:` **[array]**  *(optional)*
       + Array of volumes to be mapped.
-Only read of `runner.py` is executed with `--allow-unsafe` flag
+Only read if `runner.py` is executed with `--allow-unsafe` flag
     - `folder-destination`: **[str]** *(optional)*
       + Specify where the project that is being measured will be mounted inside of the container
       + Defaults to `/tmp/repo`